What’s in My Camera Bag as a Travel Blogger

 Camera Bag

 LowePro Fastpack 250 – I originally got this camera bag when we were doing our trip through Europe and Asia for two months.
-I wanted a bag that could work both as a camera bag along with a carry-on to hold toiletries.
+I wanted a bag that could work both as a camera bag and as a carry-on to hold toiletries.
 This has been my go-to backpack for 3+ years as a travel blogger because it holds all my camera gear along with anything I would normally keep in a purse.
 It might not be the sexiest, but it does the job.

 The only downside is once we are at our destination, I don’t want to actually carry the backpack around because it is large/heavy and I don’t feel like emptying the rest of my stuff out of it.
 However, if I have a car, I of course bring it everywhere because it keeps my lenses safe.

-GoPro 7
+GoPro 13

 Travel Blogger Camera Gear Review